Allogeneic Stem Cell Transplant

-When the stem cells come from another person, it is called
+When the stem cells come from your own blood or bone marrow, it is called an autologous transplant.

 How do you know if you are a good candidate for a stem cell transplant?

 Your doctor will consider your health and your age.
 People who are good candidates usually are younger than 70, do not have other diseases such as heart disease or diabetes, and have a normal kidney and liver.
 Your doctor will also consider how much your disease has grown and how aggressive your cancer is.
 People with aggressive cancer that has spread to many areas of the body are not usually good candidates.
 Your doctor may also consider if you have cancer that has come back, such as relapsed non-Hodgkin's lymphoma or leukemia.